 Information for patients

 We welcome comments, suggestions and complaints so that we can continually improve our service to you.
-Please contact the Practice Owner in person or by phone, letter or email if you have a comment, suggestion or complaint.
+Please contact the Practice Manager in person or by phone, letter or email if you have a comment, suggestion or complaint.

 We take complaints very seriously and have an effective procedure to resolve any problems in the shortest possible time.
 You can read more about our procedure in our complaints policy.
 We always want to have satisfied patients.